Table of Contents

-All living organism is made up of the basic unit called the cell.
-Generally, living organisms fall into three categories; animals, plants, and microbes (microorganism).
+All living organisms are made up of the basic unit called the cell.
+Generally, living organisms fall into three categories; animals, plants, and microbes (microorganisms).
 According to the Cell Theory, a cell is the structural and functional unit of all these organisms.
-Unlike unicellular microbes, animals and plants show the higher level of organization.
+Unlike unicellular microbes, animals and plants show higher levels of organization.
 They have complex body structure.
 Cells are grouped together to form tissues in animals and plants.
 These tissues vary in their structure, function, and origin.
-Difference between an animal tissue and a plant tissue are discussed below.
+Differences between animal tissue and plant tissue are discussed below.

 - Epithelial Tissue